 One of the most crucial causes of Menopause Back Pain is that of stress and tension.
-By default, menopause transition does make women feel more high-strung and anxious than before.
-In today's times, a busy lifestyle increases stress levels and this can lead to agonising pain.
+By default, menopause transition can make women feel more high-strung and anxious than before.
+In today’s times, a busy lifestyle increases stress levels and this can lead to agonizing pain.

 Finally, the imbalance in hormones is a very vital factor resulting in back pain during menopause.
 Secretions from the glands become more inconsistent during this period and this causes pain and stiffness in many parts of the body.

-There are medicines and prescribed amphetamines that are handy in reducing the intensity of the Menopause Back Pain.
+There are pharmacy products and prescribed medications that can be handy in reducing the intensity of Menopause Back Pain.
 For a more holistic treatment there are more advanced solutions and natural remedies available.

 A healthy and nourishing diet of fruits and vegetables is recommended, as are omega acids in the form of fish oil and other supplemental products.
 It is also advised that a woman should cut down on her intake of carbs.